Buyer and User Personas

 Personas provide clarity about which we are trying reach through our communications and whom to satisfy with our product development.
 Successful products focus on the needs of Sarah, Robin, Jon, and Cheryl instead of "somebody somewhere" or "everybody everywhere."

-To learn more about the power of personas, attend a Pragmatic Marketing course.
+To learn more about the power of personas, attend a Pragmatic Institute course.

 Looking for the latest in product management news, articles, webinars, podcasts and more?